 Greek Chicken Orzo Power Bowls are perfect for lunch or dinner.
 They are super easy to make and packed with delicious ingredients.
-These bowls are ideal for meal prep and are freezer friendly!

 This post has been sponsored by Produce Made Simple.
 All thoughts and opinions are my own.
 Thanks to all the companies, and readers, who help support Cravings of a Lunatic.